 As we all know, VGA is outdated technology and a projector using this port as the primary option is limited to a specific resolution.
 The main problem is that you can’t opt for high-resolution projection with a projector port having VGA.
 Whether you go for an adapter or converter, they will transfer the video information, but they won’t be able to support the incoming resolution.
 VGA is only limited to 800 X 600p, while HDMI can transfer resolution up to 3820 X 2160p so that you won’t get the incoming quality on the big screen.

 Similarly, the audio quality isn’t that great that you might get with an HDMI cable.
 Another problem with converters and adapters is that low-end models tend to ruin the quality by a large margin.
 You will find a loss of quality in visuals when your project any presentation or video on the big screen.
+Check out our detailed guide on how to transfer sound from laptop to projector.

 When dealing with an old projector, the query of “how to connect the laptop to a projector without VGA port” often arises.
 Through our article, we have provided you with all the detailed steps that will assist you in establishing a connection with your new HDMI laptop to an old projector with VGA.
 You can’t simply use a VGA cable for projector to a laptop as you will need an adapter or converter for support.